8th – 11th November 2021

 There will be a private coach for the airport transfer to meet the recommended flights.
 We will Siena explore by foot.

 We will send our safety protocol ahead of the trip.
 If for reasons of Covid-19 we need to cancel the trip 24 hours before we leave we will refund all money except for any payments made on non-refundable entrance tickets.
-If the trip is cancelled within 24 hours then we will only need to charge the cost of the hotel room.

 There is quite a bit of walking on this trip, as well as uneven cobbles and steep slopes.
 As is the case for all our courses, there is a lot of standing while we discuss the works we are looking at.